mabdinur/starterprojectspring/README.md

 }
 ```

 Add the rest controller below to your SecondService project.
-This controller will return a string when SecondServiceController.secondTracedMethod is called :
+This controller will return a string when SecondServiceController.secondTracedMethod is called:

 ```java
 import org.springframework.beans.factory.annotation.Autowired;